Loebl-Komlos-Sos Conjecture: dense case: Introduction

-We show in this section the connection between the LKS Conjecture and the Ramsey number of trees.
-For two graphs $F$ and $H$ we write $R(F,H)$ for the {\em Ramsey number} of the graphs $F$, $H$.
-This is the smallest number $m$ such that in any red/blue edge-coloring of $K_m$ there is a red copy of $F$ or a blue copy of $H$.
-For two families of graphs $\mathcal{F}$ and $\mathcal{H}$ the Ramsey number $R(\mathcal{F},\mathcal{H})$ is the smallest number $m$ such that in any red/blue edge-coloring of $K_m$ the graph induced by the red edges is $\mathcal{F}$-universal, or the graph induced by the blue edges is $\mathcal{H}$-universal.
-We shall show how Theorem~\ref{thm_main} implies an almost tight upper bound (up to an additive error of one) on the Ramsey number of trees, partially answering a question of Erd\H os, F\"uredi, Loebl and S\'os~\cite{EFLS95}.
+In this section we show the connection between the LKS Conjecture and the Ramsey number of trees.
+For two graphs~$F$ and~$H$ we write $R(F,H)$ for the {\em Ramsey number} of the graphs~$F$ and~$H$.
+This is the smallest number $m$ such that in each red/blue edge-coloring of $K_m$ there is a red copy of $F$ or a blue copy of $H$.
+For two families of graphs $\mathcal{F}$ and $\mathcal{H}$ the Ramsey number $R(\mathcal{F},\mathcal{H})$ is the smallest number $m$ such that in each red/blue edge-coloring of $K_m$ the graph induced by the red edges is $\mathcal{F}$-universal, or the graph induced by the blue edges is $\mathcal{H}$-universal.
+Theorem~\ref{thm_main} implies an almost tight upper bound (up to an additive error of one) on the Ramsey number of pairs of families of trees of similar orders.
+This partially answers a question of Erd\H os, F\"uredi, Loebl and S\'os~\cite{EFLS95}.
+For a fixed real $p\in (0,\tfrac{1}{2})$ consider two natural numbers $\ell_1$ and $\ell_2$ such that (4)